Reichswald Forest War Cemetery, Germany

 Killed in action or died of wounds

-Lance Corporal Joseph Barker was killed in action in Western Europe.
-At the time of his death his Commando were engaged in the crossing of the River Rhine at Wesel.
+Lance Corporal Joseph Barker was reported missing 23 March 1945, later confirmed killed in action in Western Europe.
+His Commando were engaged in the crossing of the River Rhine at Wesel.
 He had previously been wounded on 10 July 1944 at Le Plein, Normandy.

 BOYLE, Richard